 We often underestimate the everyday paths we cross with technology when we're unlocking our smartphones with facial recognition or reverse image searches without giving much thought to it.
-At the root of most of these processes is the machine's capability to analyze an image and assign it a label, similar to distinguishing between different plant species for plant phenotypic recognition.
+At the root of most of these processes is the machine's capability to analyze an image and assign a label to it, similar to distinguishing between different plant species for plant phenotypic recognition.
 Image classification brings that human capability to the world of tech.
-Essentially, technology and AI have evolved to possess eyes of their own and perceive the world through computer vision.
-Image classification acts as a foundation to many other vital computer vision processes that only grow more advanced as we go.
-Let's focus on what image classification is exactly in machine learning and expand further from there.
+Essentially, technology and artificial intelligence have evolved to possess eyes of their own and perceive the world through computer vision.
+Image classification acts as a foundation for many other vital computer vision tasks that keeps on advancing as we go.
+Let's focus on what image classification exactly is in machine learning and expand further from there.
 We've compiled the only guide to image classification that you'll need to learn the basics — and even something more.

 Here is a comprehensive breakdown of what we'll cover today:

 - What is image classification?

 - Types of image classification

 - Algorithms and models: Supervised and unsupervised classification

 - Deep neural networks for image classification

 Among computer vision tasks, image classification stands out with its irreplaceable role in modern technology.
 It involves assigning a label or tag to an entire image based on preexisting training data of already labeled images.
 While the process may appear simple at first glance, it actually entails pixel-level image analysis to determine the most appropriate label for the overall image.
 This provides us with valuable data and insights, enabling informed decisions and actionable outcomes.